Careers

 • You are an empathetic person with demonstrated success in building relationships.

-• You have experience working with youth, especially from communities of color or marginalized backgrounds.
+• You have experience working with youth, especially from communities of color, marginalized backgrounds, or rural youth.

 • You understand the systemic barriers impacting underserved youth and are committed to equity and inclusion